 The best lender is going to be different for each person depending on their individual needs and circumstances.
-However, here are three top options for 2019!
+However, here are top options for this year!

-3 best auto loans for buying a used car in 2019
+Best auto loans for buying a used car right now

 1) SpringboardAuto: Best overall